apivich-h/apivich-h.github.io/pages/projects_subpages/thesis.md

 ### Extensions From This Work

 I intend to continue building on the content from this thesis and eventually publish the resulting work.
-I will update this section once such work is available.
+I will update this section once such work is available (aiming for the end of January).